mutagen-io/mutagen/examples/docker/data-science/README.md

 mutagen project terminate
 ```

-This project uses Mutagen's `teardown` hook (defined in `mutagen.yml`) to
+This project uses Mutagen's `afterTerminate` hook (see `mutagen.yml`) to tear
-destroy the Docker Compose containers (and associated resources) after
+down the Docker Compose services (and associated resources) after terminating
-terminating synchronization and forwarding.
+synchronization and forwarding.